 Institutions such as the EPA advocate for policies with the government that will reduce pollutants in the air by regulating pollution producing industries such as power plants, the oil and gas industry and transportation.

-What can you do?
+Unless you are a lobbyist or policy maker, not much of that is in your control.
+So what can YOU do?
 If you would like to breathe easier while sitting in your home reading articles, then an air purifier would be a great option.

 Our top pick air purifier for air particle pollution is the Winix 5500-2.
 This choice is based on its competitive price, spectacular reviews and its multiple filter systems installed within the unit.